irfndi/meets-match/introduction.md

 - **Python 3.10+** installed on your system for the latest features and long-term support.
 - Basic knowledge of **Python programming**.
 - Familiarity with the **Telegram Bot API**.
-- An account on [Supabase](https://supabase.io/) for database management.
 - Installed required Python libraries:
-  - `python-telegram-bot>=20.0`: To interact with Telegram's API, ensuring compatibility with the latest features.
+  - `python-telegram-bot>=20.6`: To interact with Telegram's API, ensuring compatibility with the latest features.
-  - `supabase-py>=1.0`: To connect to the Supabase database with improved stability.
+  - `supabase>=1.0.3`: To connect to the Supabase database with improved stability.
   - `asyncio`: For handling asynchronous operations, crucial for scalability.

 ## Step-by-Step Development Guide